Insurance Regulations

 - the aim of having fair and open competition in the health insurance market,

-- the aim of avoiding the fund sustaining surpluses or debts from year to year.
+- the aim of avoiding fund-sustaining surpluses or debts from year to year.

 In considering the rates of risk equalisation credits, the Minister is to have regard to the principal objective, reports furnished to him, and the above aims.
 The Minister is to consult with the Minister for Finance before proposing rates to be given to effect in primary legislation.
 Recommendations are to be made to the Minister for Finance on the applicable stamp duty rates.